 In 2003, we recognized approximately 89% of our revenue in markets outside of the United States in each market's respective local currency.
 We purchase inventory primarily in the United States in U.S. dollars.
 In preparing our financial statements, we translate revenue and expenses in foreign countries from their local currencies into U.S. dollars using weighted average exchange rates.
-If the U.S. dollar strengthens relative to local currencies, particularly the Japanese yen inasmuch as we generated approximately 57% of our 2003 revenue in Japan, our reported revenue, gross profit and net income will likely be reduced.
+If the U.S. dollar strengthens relative to local currencies, particularly the Japanese yen inasmuch as we generated approximately 56% of our 2003 revenue in Japan, our reported revenue, gross profit and net income will likely be reduced.
 Given our inability to predict the degree of exchange rate fluctuations, we cannot estimate the effect these fluctuations may have upon future reported results or our overall financial condition.
 Although we attempt to reduce our exposure to short-term exchange rate fluctuations by using foreign currency exchange contracts for the Japanese yen, we cannot be certain these contracts or any other hedging activity will effectively reduce exchange rate exposure.
-In addition, there is the risk that the Chinese government may allow the Yuan to float against the U.S. dollar, which would result in exchange rate risk for our Chinese business.